 - 1. Massively-parametric regression.
 With a high-enough order polynomial, you can match any smooth function arbitrarily well.
 So use a lot of parameters, by including higher-order nonlinear terms.
 What is usually meant by "non-parametric regression"; figure out the order you need (at least to within the noise level), then fit.
-Polynomials are usually a bad choice (they have this nasty habit of zooming off to infinity outside your sampling range, which is implausible), so better-behaved things are used likes splines [1], neural networks [2], support-vector machines [3], etc., but the principle is the same.
-We won't cover this because it needs, really, a whole good course, which is offered by the machine learning department.
-(For more, see [4].) - 2.
+Polynomials are usually a bad choice (they have this nasty habit of zooming off to infinity outside your sampling range, which is implausible), so better-behaved things are used likes splines [7], neural networks [6], support-vector machines [3], additive models [4], etc., but the principle is the same.
+We won't cover this because it needs, a whole course (which I teach in the fall). - 2.
 Nearest-neighbor methods.
 Observe a whole bunch of states and their subsequent behavior.
 To predict what will happen at a new state, not previously observed, find the most similar state you have seen, and predict it will do likewise.
-Maybe, for safety, find a few of the closest states and predict the average of their behavior. - Assumes: future behavior varies smoothly with state; that you have seen enough states that the new ones are reasonably close to the old ones; that you can figure out states from observations. - 3.
-Kernel prediction.
+Maybe, for safety, find a few of the closest states and predict the average of their behavior.
+(How this leads to safety is discussed in the slides.)

+Assumes: future behavior varies smoothly with state; that you have seen enough states that the new ones are reasonably close to the old ones; that you can figure out states from observations.

+3. Kernel prediction.
 This lies somewhere between the other two.
 Instead of predicting the average of the k nearest neighbors, average all previously observed points, but with a weight that falls off the further the old point is from the one where we're trying to predict.
 This weighting function is called the kernel.
 As more and more data comes in, give further-away points less and less weight.